Who may enroll?

 What is included in each program price?

-We understand that other events may conflict we our group flight dates, no problem!
 We want every student to have the opportunity to participate.
-Join our program late, leave early or extend your dates - at no extra cost.
-We make sure all the logistics are taken care of included airport transport and flight times.
+We make sure all the logistics are taken care of including airport transports.

 How do I reserve my spot?

-Send in completed application, students are accepted on a first come first serve basis.
-If you’re interested in participating we recommend applying early since we limit program enrollment.
-What happens after my application is received?
-After confirming your reservation in the program, we will send to you our pre-departure information materials.
+Students are accepted on a first come first serve basis.
+If you’re interested in participating we recommend enrolling online early since we limit program enrollment.
+After enrollment, we send out our first pre-departure information materials in January.
+A second final departure email confirms all logistics, homestay contacts, overseas health, and program safety guidelines.

 How do I learn more about the program?

-request our brochure and dvd, feel free to send us your telephone number and best time to call so our student coordinator can answer all your specific questions!
+Feel free to send us your telephone number and best time to call so Director Ilba Prego can answer all your specific questions!
 We also provide on request contact information from returning students and parents!

 What is the program background?

-Created 1998, the program grew out of the historic 35 year Wisconsin/Nicaragua Partnership Program, the program was developed by teachers and community leaders with the purpose of connecting high school Spanish students to family and community life in Central America.
-In 1998 the program became part of the Wisconsin Public Schools International Programs, today the program enrolls students from across the United States and is recognized as one of Latin America’s most authentic high school immersion programs.
-The Nicaragua Summer Exchange partners with the University of Wisconsin, Ministry of Education Granada, University of Leon/Nicaragua and the Center for Citizen Diplomacy.
+Created 1998, the program grew out of the Costa Rica / Nicaragua Partnership Program, the program was developed by teachers and community leaders with the purpose of connecting high school Spanish students to family and community life in Central America.
+In 2017, the program was sponsored by High Schools in Tilaran, Costa Rica village community.

 Freshman or senior, what age is best?